harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 	- No matching functions found; the compiler moves on to the next step in the sequence.
 	- A single matching function found (the best match); No more steps.
 	- More than one matching function found; the compiler issues an error.
+- An **ambiguous match** occurs when the compiler finds two or more exact matches for a function call; when this occurs, the compiler will stop matching and issue a compile error stating that it has found an ambiguous function call.

 ### The argument matching sequence
 #### Step 1